Adam Larsson: Seattle Kraken (2021–present)

 Larsson missed 10 days to recover from COVID-19 but immediately joined the team for their 3–2 loss against the Flyers on 29 December.
 Despite missing significant playing time and lacking a full practice, Larsson led all Seattle skaters with 22:38 of ice time.
 He continued to improve offensively through January as he scored in back-to-back games for the first time in his NHL career.
-He also scored the first overtime game-winning goal in franchise history on 26 January to lead the Kraken over the Pittsburgh Penguins.
+He also scored the first overtime game-winning goal in franchise history on 27 January to lead the Kraken over the Pittsburgh Penguins.
 Once Giordano and Lauzon were dealt at the NHL trade deadline, Larsson and Vince Dunn became consistent defensive partners for the remainder of the season.
 He finished the season with a career-high 25 points through 81 games while also recording 183 hits, 140 blocked shots, 119 shots on net, and a minus-21 rating.

-Prior to the start of the 2022–23 NHL season, Larsson was again named one of four alternate captains for the Kraken alongside Eberle, Gourde, and Schwartz.
+Before the start of the 2022–23 season, Larsson was again named one of four alternate captains for the Kraken alongside Eberle, Gourde, and Schwartz.
 He immediately reunited with Dunn as his defensive partner.
 Larsson played in his 700th career NHL game in a 1–0 loss to the Minnesota Wild on 11 November 2022.
-By December, Larsson had accumulated two goals and five assists while playing with Dunn as they helped the Kraken have 53.7% of unblocked shot attempts during games.
-The following month, Larsson tied Eberle for the longest points streak in franchise history by scoring a goal and six assists through seven consecutive games.
-Their franchise record was beaten later in the month by Dunn after he maintained an eight game streak.
+By December, Larsson had accumulated two goals and five assists while playing with Dunn.
+The following month, Larsson tied Eberle's record for the longest points streak in franchise history by scoring a goal and six assists through seven consecutive games.
+Larsson and Dunn continued to play together through the remainder of the season and into the 2023 Stanley Cup playoffs.
+Larsson finished the regular season with eight goals and 25 assists, while also continuing his iron man streak by playing in all 82 games.

+On 10 September 2024, Larsson signed a four-year contract extension with the Kraken with an average annual value of $5.25 million.
+He recorded an assist in his 1000th career NHL game on 24 March 2026.